alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 It's been 5 years since I
 decided not to apply to a PhD program, and 5-6 years is about the length of a computer science PhD.
-There's a nice symmetry there, so I figured I'd write an update on how things have gone, in case people in a similar position find it useful.
+There's a nice parallel there, so I figured I'd write an update on how things have gone, in case people in a similar position find it useful.